Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Besicovitch and Weyl seminorms and the associated spaces

 \end{itemize} \end{lemma} \begin{proof} (a) The only thing which is not obvious is the triangle inequality.
-This follows immediately from the triangle inequality for $L^p(G)$.
-Indeed, for each $f,g \in L^p_{loc}(G)$ and all $m\in\NN,$ we have
+It follows immediately from the triangle inequality for $\mathcal{L}^p(G)$ as we have, for each $f,g \in \mathcal{L}^p_{loc}(G)$ and all $n\in\NN,$

-Taking the limsup gives the desired inequality.
+Dividing every term by $|A_n|^\frac{1}{p}$ and taking the limsup gives the desired inequality.
 The proof for the uniform limit is identical.